jrg94/CSE5544/assignment02/README.md

 From this graph, listeners should be able to grasp the emotional aspects of music which are derived from loudness, tempo, and harmony.

+### Music Flowgram Review

 At first glance, the music flowgram above appears to do exactly what the researchers intended.
 Without really knowing what the graph shows technically, we can see a bit of storytelling or trends in the graph.
 In this particular example, we can see the growth and decay of various portions of the song which likely imitate the ebb and flow of musical storytelling.

-Upon further investigation though, we'll discovere that volume is mapped to the y-axis while onset density--which is related to tempo--is mapped to the graph color (red) and auditory roughness is mapped to the background color (blue).
+Upon further investigation, we'll discover that volume is mapped to the y-axis.
+Meanwhile, onset density--which is related to tempo--is mapped to the graph color (red), and auditory roughness is mapped to the background color (blue).

+That said, just how effective is this visualization?

 ## The Ineffective Visualization